 The story revolves around Monkey D. Luffy, a young man who gained a rubber body after eating the magical Gomu Gomu no Mi (the Rubber Fruit).
 Inspired by his childhood idol, the powerful pirate Red-Haired Shanks, he becomes a pirate and sets sail across the sea to find the mythical treasure, the One Piece, and proclaim himself the Pirate King.

-Were you also worried before Oda clarified the misunderstanding?
+Were you also worried before Oda cleared up the misunderstanding or not?
 Leave your comment below!

 Source: One Piece Ex